How to Even out the Imbalances in Your Body

 This process can continue indefinitely; that’s why I compare it to peeling an onion.
 You’ll release an area of your body or pattern of tension, and then become aware of the next, and the next.
 So, one sequence of exercises will not address your needs forever; you’ll need to let your daily practice evolve as you unravel your patterns of tension.

-Pandiculate patterns, and don’t get caught up with specific muscles
+Pandiculate patterns of tension, and don’t get caught up with specific muscles

-This concept is easier to understand if you’ve been practicing the exercises for a while and become more aware of your full-body patterns of tension.
+I encourage you to pandiculate patterns of tension, and don’t get caught up with focusing on specific muscles.
+This concept is easier to understand if you’ve been practicing the exercises for a while and you’ve become aware of your full-body patterns of tension.
 One tight muscle is never the sole cause of a pain or problem.
-You might be feeling tightness or pain in just one muscle or one small area of your body, but I promise, there is always a larger pattern of tension present.
+You might be feeling tightness or pain in just one muscle or one small area of your body, but I promise, there’s always a larger pattern of tension present.
+You probably won’t make lasting progress until you address that entire, full-body pattern of tension.

-What if I hit a plateau in my practice?
+What if I hit a plateau in my progress?

 If your daily practice of Clinical Somatics exercises isn’t feeling as effective as it used to, or if you’re stuck and can’t figure something out, try these three things:

-2. Do the same exercises but more slowly!
+2. Do the same exercises but more slowly.
 I cannot stress enough how important it is to release extremely slowly out of each contraction.
 Stay engaged and release as slowly as you can up until the very end of the movement.
-If you’ve stopped feeling benefit from an exercise, do it more slowly.
+If you’ve stopped feeling benefit from a particular exercise, try doing it more slowly.

 Don’t rush it!